solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   ldp:contains <2021-04-28/>, <2021-05-05/>, <2021-05-12/> .
 ```

-We have the following hierarchy of resources (shown in more detail in the UCR)
+We have the following hierarchy of resources (shown in more detail in the UCR):

 ```
 </weekly-status/>